Happenings / Clinical Signs

 Ascaridia galli infection causes weight depression in the host, proportionate to increasing worm burden.
 In severe infections, intestinal blockage can occur.
 Chicken infected with a large number of ascarids suffer retarded growth, and increased mortality.

 Damage to the intestinal mucosa results in limiting the absorption of carotene and other micronutrients.
-In older hens unthriftiness and lower production are the only common symptoms.

 Hens 3 months of age or older manifest considerable resistance to infection with A. galli, regardless of previous infection status.
+Most of the times Ascaridia galli infection is a subclinical condition

 Ascaridia galli can also synergized the effects of other diseases conditions, such as coccidiosis and infectious bronchitis.
 A. galli reportedly contain and transmit avian reovirus.
 The infection by this nematode is the occasional finding of this parasite in the hen's egg.
 Infected eggs can be detected by canding.